Joachim Löw's 15-year stint as Germany boss has come to an end, but how much do you really know about the 2014 FIFA World Cup-winning coach?

 Standing at 6'0" he wasn't the biggest of strikers, but he was certainly effective.
-His haul of 81 goals in 252 Bundesliga 2 outings for the Black Forest outfit still stands as a club record.
+His haul of 83 goals in 263 competitive outings for the Black Forest outfit was the club record until overtaken by Nils Petersen a few years ago.
 In between his spells with the club, Löw also had stints at Eintracht Frankfurt, VfB Stuttgart and Karlsruhe, scoring seven goals in 52 Bundesliga games before eventually hanging up his boots in 1995 and moving into coaching.

 2) Wait, he won other stuff before the World Cup?

 The following year Löw took his side to the final of the UEFA Cup Winners' Cup, where they suffered a narrow 1-0 loss to Chelsea.
-He would later take charge at Turkish giants Fenerbahce, Karlsruhe, and Adanaspor before winning the Austrian league title in Innsbruck in 2002.
+He would later take charge at Turkish giants Fenerbahce, as well as Karlsruhe and Adanaspor before winning the Austrian league title in Innsbruck in 2002.

 3) Part of the Germany revolution